-There are a few interactions that are common to dashboards and charts.
+A few interactions are common to dashboards and charts.
 You can isolate sources and share shortened URLs.
-These are available in the action buttons at the bottom right of a dashboard or chart support some of these interactions:
+The action buttons at the bottom right of a dashboard or chart support some of these interactions:

 Isolating Sources and Series

-When looking at charts, you may want to investigate a particular source or series further.
+When looking at charts, you can investigate a particular source or series further.
 Charts and dashboards have a couple of ways to do this.

 An isolation bar appears at the bottom of the page.

-To isolate sources and aggregated series by clicking series in a chart:
+To isolate sources and aggregated series you can click a series in a chart:

 - Hover over the series you want to isolate.
 The series you hover over display as saturated and all other series lose color saturation.